GabeStah/gremlin-chaos-monkey/src/advanced-tips/index.md

 #### Next Steps

 You now have an EKS/Kubernetes CloudFormation stack ready for Spinnaker.
 You can now proceed with the [deployment of Spinnaker on Kubernetes][#spinnaker-kubernetes], and then move on to [installing and using Chaos Monkey][#chaos-monkey-install].
 If Chaos Monkey doesn't suit all your Chaos Engineering needs check out our [Chaos Monkey Alternatives][/alternatives] chapter.

-## How to Install Spinnaker

-This section walks you through the most basic Spinnaker installation process, suitable for simple Spinnaker deployments.

-1. Use the `hal version list` command to view the current Spinnaker version list.

-    ```bash
-    hal version list
-    ```

-2. Configure Halyard to use the latest version of Spinnaker.

-    ```bash
-    hal config version edit --version 1.9.2
-    ```

-3. *(Optional)* Enable Chaos Monkey in the Halyard config.

-    ```bash
-    hal config features edit --chaos true
-    ```

-4. Tell Halyard what type of environment you're deploying Spinnaker to.
-Most production setups will want to use Kubernetes or another distributed solution, but the default deployment is a local installation.
-The `hal config deploy edit --type` flag can be used to change the environment.

-    ```bash
-    hal config deploy edit --type localdebian
-    ```

-5. Halyard requires some form of persistent storage, so we'll use AWS S3 for simplicity.
-Modify the Halyard config and be sure to pass an AWS `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` with privileges to create and use S3 buckets.

-    ```bash
-    hal config storage s3 edit --access-key-id <AWS_ACCESS_KEY_ID> --secret-access-key --region us-west-2
-    ```

-6. Configure Halyard to use the `s3` storage type.

-    ```bash
-    hal config storage edit --type s3
-    ```

-7. Now use `sudo hal deploy apply` to deploy Spinnaker to the local machine.

-    ```bash
-    sudo hal deploy apply
-    ```

-8. After deployment finishes you should have a functioning Spinnaker installation!
-If you've installed on your local machine you can navigate to the Spinnaker Deck UI at [localhost:9000](http://localhost:9000) to see it in action.
-If Spinnaker was deployed on a remote machine use the `hal deploy connect` command to quickly establish SSH tunnels and connect.

-### Next Steps

-You're now ready to [install][#chaos-monkey-install] and then start [using Chaos Monkey][#chaos-monkey-use] or other [Simian Army][/simian-army] tools.

 ## How to Deploy Spinnaker on Kubernetes